Santa Fe Nursing Home Abuse Lawyer

 Our Santa Fe nursing home neglect lawyers recognize that failing to follow the resident’s written Plan of Care and provide thickened beverages in accordance with physician’s orders and therapists orders could place the health and well-being of the resident in immediate jeopardy.
 The deficient practice by the nursing staff and employees at Santa Fe Care Center might be considered negligence or mistreatment because their actions failed to follow established standards of care.

-ESPANOLA VALLEY NURSING AND Rehabilitation Center
+EPANOLA VALLEY NURSING AND REHABILITATION CENTER

 720 Hacienda Street